Fun for All Ages

-SMoCA is free all weekend with festival admission.
+- SMoCA is free all weekend with festival admission.

-Our giant games garden is back offering Jenga, Connect 4, Checkers, Bag Toss and Yard Dice.
+- Our giant games garden is back offering Jenga, Connect 4, Checkers, Bag Toss and Yard Dice.

-Be sure to visit the Arizona Coyotes interactive exhibit located near the LOVE sculpture.
+- Be sure to visit the Arizona Coyotes interactive exhibit located near the LOVE sculpture.

 Get your Festival experience off on the right foot with Scottsdale Public Art’s guided walking tour of Old Town Scottsdale.
-Led by Scottsdale Public Art Director Donna Isaac and Curator of Collections and Exhibitions Wendy Raisanen, the tour starts at Scottsdale Museum of Contemporary Art (SMoCA) at 9 a.m. on Saturday, March 12, and features more than a dozen works of art, from Robert Indiana’s world-famous LOVE sculpture to Ed Mell’s dramatic Jack Knife.
+Led by Scottsdale Public Art Director Donna Isaac and Curator of Collections and Exhibitions Wendy Raisanen, the tour starts at Scottsdale Museum of Contemporary Art (SMoCA) at 9 a.m. on Saturday, March 11, and features more than a dozen works of art, from Robert Indiana’s world-famous LOVE sculpture to Ed Mell’s dramatic Jack Knife.
 The tour lasts approximately 75 minutes and covers about 3/4 of a mile.
-Participants will return to the Festival by golf cart.
 Limited to 20 participants.
-Tickets are $15 and available at ScottsdalePublicArt.org or 480-499-TKTS (8587).
+Tickets available online or by calling our Box Office at 480-499-TKTS (8587).

 Paint your own interpretation of the iconic LOVE sculpture and enjoy a glass of wine from Trinity Oaks while being instructed by a professional art teacher. $25 per person, Saturday and Sunday of the festival from 11 a.m. – 1 p.m.
 Limited to 25 participants each day and ticket price does not include admission to the festival.
 Tickets available through Box Office at 480-499-TKTS (8587).